basarevych/next-dashboard/README.md

 - Optionally, one or more Front Servers: **[web-client/ssr-server](web-client/ssr-server)**

   These are doing (cached) SSR for the user.
-Public domain name of the site is pointing to this server.
+The public domain name of the site is pointing to this server.

   Only access to Redis is required.